ku-fpg/ku-fpg.github.io/software.md

 ---
 We build tools and libraries, typically written in Haskell, to explore and validate our ideas.
-The main research challenge we are addressing is improving the high-assurance narrative for functional languages.
+The main research challenge we are addressing is improving the high-assurance and high-performance narrative for functional languages.
 We release our tools open source, under a BSD license, use `git` for version control, and GitHub for external contributions.